Backendless/ui-builder-library/components/bl-ace-editor-component/README.md

 # Ace Editor

-Ace Editor is a component of Backendless UI-Builder designer.
-The Ace Editor component is the high-performance code editor for the web.
+Ace is the embeddable code editor which supports the syntax highlighting for the following programming languages: Java, JavaScript, TypeScript, Python, JSON, PHP, C, C++, C#, Ruby, HTML, CSS.

+When this component is deployed it can highlight only one programming language that was set by developer in the Logic of the Backendless UI-Builder.
+Therefore, a user cannot switch to another programming language while using the editor.

 This component is created using the [react-ace](https://www.npmjs.com/package/react-ace) library.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>